zs144/ml-course-auto-grader/README.md

 - The `thresholds` column in the ROC data table is not sorted.

-  This will cause the ROC curve to move back and forth, forming a messy plot.
+  This will cause the ROC curve to bounce back and forth, forming a messy graph.
 Pre-checking if the ROC data input is monotonic increasing/decreasing.